kevinselwyn/nessemble/docs/pages/syntax.md

 00000023
 ```

-<div class="nessemble-example">.ascii "When, in disgrace with fortune and men's eyes"</div>
+<div class="nessemble-assembler">.ascii "When, in disgrace with fortune and men's eyes"</div>

 ### .checksum